merkjunnie/ECE2112_Spotify2023_EDA/README.md

 As a Python beginner, here are some insights and recommendations that will help you handle this kind of dataset in the future:
 1. **Start Small**: Begin with smaller datasets to build your data manipulation skills before tackling larger ones.
 This helps in understanding the basics of data analysis without feeling overwhelmed.

-2. **Focus on Data Cleaning**: Spend adequate time on data cleaning and preprocessing, as it significantly impacts the accuracy of your analysis.
+2. **Focus on Data Cleaning**: Spend adequate time on data wrangling and preprocessing, as it significantly impacts the accuracy of your analysis.
 A clean dataset will save you time in the long run and provide more reliable insights.

 3. **Experiment with Visualizations**: Don’t hesitate to experiment with different types of visualizations to find the ones that best convey your data’s story.
-Visualization libraries like Matplotlib and Seaborn offer a range of options to enhance your findings.
+Visualization libraries like **Matplotlib** and **Seaborn** offer a range of options to enhance your findings.

 4. **Learn Debugging Techniques**: Take time to learn debugging techniques in Python to handle errors more efficiently.
 Familiarizing yourself with common debugging practices will streamline your workflow and improve your coding skills.